sparkswap/lnd-engine/README.md

 npm test
 ```

-then inside of the `docker` folder, run `docker-compose up -d`

-You can then access the repl through `docker-compose run repl npm run c`
+You can access the repl through `docker-compose run repl npm run c` and view all available commands with `commands`